 To use a French press, add coarsely ground coffee or loose-leaf tea to the pot, pour hot water over the grounds or leaves, and let the mixture steep for a few minutes.
 Then, you press the plunger to separate the brewed liquid from the grounds or leaves.

-One of the main benefits of using a French press is that it allows you to have full control over the strength and flavor of your brew.
+One of the main benefits of using a French press for tea is that it allows you to have full control over the strength and flavor of your brew.
 You can adjust the amount of coffee or tea you use, the brewing time, and the water temperature to get the perfect cup.
 This versatility makes a French press great for people who like to experiment with different brewing methods and flavors.

 In addition to being able to make both coffee and tea, a French press is also a convenient option for people who like to make large batches of coffee or tea at once.
 Many French presses have a capacity of 4-8 cups, making them perfect for entertaining or for a family.